 Keratosis Pilaris Long Island

 Keratosis pilaris is caused by a build-up of keratin, a protein in the skin that protects it from infection.
+Although the specific source of keratin buildup is uncertain, experts believe it is linked to skin illnesses such as atopic dermatitis and genetic problems.
 Keratin plugs up hair follicles causing the rough, bumpy rash.
 Treatment options include prescriptions for:

 - Medicated creams or lotions with 12 percent ammonium lactate that softens the affected skin.